utkarsh1042005/Face-Recognition-Attendance-System./README.md

 👤 Adding New Faces
 Add an image to the faces/ folder.

-Make sure the file name is the person's name (e.g., John.jpg)
+Make sure the file name is the person name (e.g., John.jpg)

 Restart the script.
 It will re-encode all faces if encodings.pkl is not present.